Back to blog

 The ability to solve non-verbal reasoning questions like the one below come naturally to some people.
 However, for many, it is a topic that can prevent them from gaining a top score.
 Children can sometimes be tripped up if they are unfamiliar with this style of question, so introducing your child to spatial reasoning practice early is key.
 Just like learning to tie your shoelaces, practice makes perfect – once the logic clicks, it will make sense.

-A following folds visualisation on Atom Nucleus A following folds visualisation on Atom Nucleus
+A following folds practice question on Atom Nucleus

 3. English reading comprehension: inference